ADLCero/CEE_609_project/README.md

 ### Water-balance evapotranspiration

+To be completely based on measurements that can be done in the field unlike remote-sensed data, the variables necessary in computing for the water balance evapotranspiration used data from gauge sites:

 #### _Discharge_

 Records of discharge from the United States Geological Survey (USGS) gauge site of each watershed were downloaded using the `dataRetrieval` package in R, which was created to retrieve hydrologic data from the USGS and Water Quality Portal (WQP) and load into R. With the aid of the `tidyverse` package, data were transformed, converted to appropriate units, and summarized per water year.
 The data were normalized by drainage area and expressed as basin runoff (mm).